chensg99/go-web-hello-world/README.md

 ### Task 1: Update system

-From the  host machine ssh to guest machine through secureCRT tools using user test and port 2222.
+From the  host machine ssh to guest machine through secureCRT using user test and port 2222.

 To improve the update speed, use the aliyun sources instead of original sources.